PaddlePaddle/PaddleSpeech/examples/aishell/asr1/READEME.md

  fi
 ```

-If you want to train the model, test it and do the alignment,  you can use the script below to execute the stage 0, stage 1,  stage 2, and stage 3 :
+If you want to train the model, test it and do the alignment, you can use the script below to execute stage 0, stage 1, stage 2, and stage 3 :

 ```bash
 bash run.sh --stage 0 --stop_stage 4
 ```

-or if you only need to train a model and do the alignment, you can use these scripts to escape the stage 3(test stage):
+or if you only need to train a model and do the alignment, you can use these scripts to escape stage 3(test stage):

 ```bash
 bash run.sh --stage 0 --stop_stage 2
 bash run.sh --stage 4 --stop_stage 4
 ```

-or you can also use these scripts in command line (only use CPU).
+or you can also use these scripts in the command line (only use CPU).

 ```bash
 source path.sh